 Create, Repurpose and Save

-All things Christmas could get really pricey this season.
-Instead of going for the expensive Christmas ornaments, I chose to DIY some of the ornaments, purchased the items that were on sale and reused brown paper wrappers and cake ribbons for wrapping Christmas presents.
+All things Christmas could get pricey this season.
+Instead of going for the expensive Christmas ornaments, I chose to DIY some of the decorations, purchased the items that were on sale and reused brown paper wrappers and cake ribbons for wrapping Christmas presents.

 See you soon!